Top 6 Beauty Habits

 skin, dandruff and, sometimes, dermatitis.

-mild cleanser which contains some oils as these will help hydrate, nourish and
+Ideally choose a mild cleanser which contains some oils as these will help hydrate, nourish and

 moisturise your skin after you have cleansed.
 To avoid rubbing these beautiful oils